KAIST-ELST/DMFTpack/docs/index.md

     * MODEL_WINDOW_D = Correlated orbitals are projected into the model window (default: -10)
     * DC_TYPE = {nominal, [fll]}, double counting method (default: fll)
     * N_d = {0,1,..}, nominal charge in the correlated orbitals
-    * HARTREE_ATOMS = {1,2,...} Atom indices of the correlated atoms.
+    * HARTREE_ATOMS = {1,2,...} Atom indices of the correlated atoms
     * HARTREE_ORBITALS_RANGE = the range of the correlated orbitals indices
   * DOS & Band calculation
-    * MODE = {band, qsband, dos, qsband}, specifies the band/dos calculation for non-interacting (or quasi-particle) dispersion.
+    * MODE = {band, qsband, dos, qsband}, specifies the band/dos calculation for non-interacting (or quasi-particle) dispersion
     * K_GRID_BAND = (default: 40)
     * SPECTRAL_ENERGY_GRID = (default: 1000)
-    * N_K_PATH = The number of paths for the band calculation.
+    * N_K_PATH = The number of paths for the band calculation
-    * K_PATH = This keword specifies the paths of the band dispersion.
+    * K_PATH = This keword specifies the paths of the band dispersion
 * input.solver
   * impurity_information
-    * N_ORBITALS = number of orbitals in impurity site.
+    * N_ORBITALS = number of orbitals in impurity site
-    * N_HARTREE_ORBITALS = number of the correlated orbitals.
+    * N_HARTREE_ORBITALS = number of the correlated orbitals
     * U = intra-orbital interaction
     * U' = inter-orbital interaction
     * J = Hund's coupling
     * BETA = inverse temperature
   * Matsubara_frequency
-    * N_MATSUBARA = Number of the matubara frequancies
+    * N_MATSUBARA = Number of the Matsubara frequencies
-    * N_TAU = The number of mesh grids in the imaginary time axis.
+    * N_TAU = The number of mesh grids in the imaginary time axis
   * ALPS_CT_HYB_input
     * MEASURE_legendre = should be choose "1"
     * MEASURE_freq = should be choose "1"